angrylobster/github-autocomplete-backend/README.md

 ```

 ## Running the app
+Please ensure that there is `.env` file containing the correct environment variables in the root folder of this repository when running it locally.

 You can run a development copy of this app with the following script:
 ```bash
 $ npm run start:dev